Topology of quadrature domains: Algebraic droplets

 More generally, for $t>0$, the eigenvalues of the random normal matrix with potential $Q/t$ condensate on the set $S_t[Q]$, see \eqref{St}.

 The random normal matrix model with $Q(z)=|z|^2$ has been extensively studied (the distribution of eigenvalues is known as the complex Ginibre ensemble) as well as its immediate generalizations $Q(z)=|z|^2-\Re(az^2+bz)$ with $|a|<1$.
-The droplets $S_t[Q]$ are concentric ellipses.

-One of the first ``non-Gaussian'' cases examples of the random normal matrix model, the case of the ``{\it cubic}'' potential $Q(z)=|z|^2 - \Re z^3$, was considered in \cite{ABTWZ}.
+One of the first ``non-Gaussian'' examples, the case of the ``{\it cubic}'' potential $Q(z)=|z|^2 - \Re z^3$, was considered in \cite{ABTWZ}.
 Despite the fact that the model is not well-defined (the integral in \eqref{partition-fct} diverges), the authors constructed (somewhat formally) the family of ``droplets'' shown in Figure \ref{fig-3}.
-This is an increasing family of Jordan domains bounded by certain hypotrochoids.
+This is an increasing family of closed Jordan domains bounded by certain hypotrochoids.
 The boundary of the largest domain has 3 cusps; the curve is known as the {\it deltoid} curve.
-Elbau and Felder \cite{EF} suggested a mathematical meaning of the computations in terms of certain cut-offs (or localizations) of the potential, and in fact one can show that the compact sets in Figure \ref{fig-3} are local droplets of $Q$, and these droplets are non-maximal except for the deltoid, see the text below \eqref{local}.
+Elbau and Felder \cite{EF} suggested a mathematical meaning of formal computations in terms of certain cut-offs (or localizations) of the potential, and in fact one can show that the compact sets in Figure \ref{fig-3} are local droplets of $Q$, and these droplets are non-maximal except for the deltoid, see the text below \eqref{local}.

-There are infinitely many ways to localize a given potential, so the question arises whether the hypotrochoids in \cite{ABTWZ} represent all possible local droplets of the cubic potential and, in particular, there are no local droplets of mass $t$ greater than the area of the deltoid.
+There are infinitely many ways to localize a given potential, i.e. to choose a compact set $L$ in the definition \eqref{local} of localized potentials $Q_L$ and local droplets of $Q$, so the question arises whether the hypotrochoids in \cite{ABTWZ} represent all possible local droplets of the cubic potential and, in particular, whether the maximal mass $t$ that a local droplet can have is the area of the deltoid.
 The answer is ``yes'', and the proof depends on the fact that unbounded quadrature domains of order two with a double node at infinity are simply connected (see Corollary \ref{thm-theyare}).

 \begin{thm} If $h$ is a quadratic polynomial, then there is at most one (maybe none) local droplet of a given area such that $h$ is its quadrature function. \end{thm}

 See details in Section \ref{sec-proof-unique}.